joemarshall/grovepi-emulator/readme.txt

-GrovePi Emulation Environment 1.0
+GrovePi Emulation Environment 2.0
 ---------------------------------
 This runs python scripts in an emulation environment that pretends to be a Raspberry PI with a Grove sensor board attached.
-I mainly created this for use during the G54UBI Ubiquitous Computing course at University of Nottingham.
+I mainly created this for use during the G54MRT Mixed Reality Technologies course at University of Nottingham.

 As such I've only implemented components that were in our box of tricks.
 If you want new components integrating, it